 I have taught over twenty years at The National Judicial College.
-In July 2016, I was invited to teach at the Sichuan University in Chengdu, China as part of its world wide Immersion Program.
+In July 2016 and July 2018, I was invited to teach at the Sichuan University in Chengdu, China as part of its world wide Immersion Program.
 I taught introductory law courses culminating in a mock trial as well as a Law and Literature course culminating in a creative program.

 Why teaching writing and the art of story is important:

 Ultimately what makes us human is our ability to feel and convey those feelings.
 People express themselves through a variety of ways - art, music, film, dance and writing.
 I love to help people feel the joy of making words dance on a page.

 Please contact me if you would like a school visit or other presentation.

 The National Judicial College, Board of Trustees, 2017 - present, Secretary 2019-2020, Trustee, Faculty 1995-2017

 American Bar Association Advisory Commission to the Standing Committee on the Law Library of Congress, 2019-2020